VanHulleOne/SciSlice/README.md

 of the program does not handle shells very well.
 When two non-adjacent lines cross it pretty much blows up.
 Sometimes is gets mad even when that doesn't happen.
 Later versions of the program use Shapely to fix this problem.
-Keep in mind that to prevent the part from being over filled if three shells are prescribed a fourth trim shell is created inside the third shell to properly trim the infill.
+Keep in mind that to tool path the infill properly a trim shell is created by the program.
+For example if three shells are prescribed a fourth trim shell is created inside the third shell to properly trim the infill.
 If this extra trim shell has problems, Explosion.

+### File Parameters
+* outputFileName - The name of the output Gcode file
+* start_Gcode_FileName - Name of the file which contains all of the starting Gcode commands
+* end_Gcode_FileName - File with end Gcode commands

+### Misc Parameters
+* filamentDiamter (mm)- The diameter of the incoming filament.
+* nozzleDiamter (mm) - Nozzle outlet diameter

+### Standard printing settings
+These are parameters used by the printer while not actually printing

+* RAPID (mm/min) - How fast the printer should move when not printing<br/>
+  * The [RepRap wiki](www.reprap.org/wiki/G-code) says "The RepRap firmware spec treats G0 and G1 as the same command, since it's just as efficient as not doing so."
+I strongly disagree with this statement.
+A G01 is a feed command and as such needs an F value to know how fast to move.
+A G00 command should be a rapid command where the printer knows its max velocity and therefore does not require an F feed rate.
+Because of the RepRap design choice G00 also needs a feed rate command, behaves exactly like G01, and requires the programmer/operator to know each individual machine's max speed.
+How is that just as efficient?
+* TRAVERSE_RETRACT (mm) - how far to retract the filament to prevent nozzle drool when traversing around the part.
+* MAX\_FEED\_TRAVERSE (mm) - if the move to the next printing position is less than this value the head is not lifted up, no filament retract is performed, and it is moved at the print velocity.
+* Z_CLEARANCE (mm) - Relative clearance height to which the head is moved when traversing the part.
+* APPROACH_FR (mm/min) - Speed the printer should move when approaching the part.
+A slightly slower speed helps prevent hard crashes and allows the filament more time to move forward in the nozzle in preparation for printing.

 ## *Notepad++
 If you have Python and the appropriate dependencies installed you can use